Tradition and Energy Collide in Salt Lake

 Former New York City chef Ryan Lowder owns Copper Common, which offers gourmet farm-to-table food in a completely renovated setting.
 Head to Pago on Main for a modern bistro experience with vegan, gluten-free and vegetarian options.
 For a light lunch on the go, head to Central 9th Market, which offers sandwiches and pizza, along with grocery items.
 In the same neighborhood, dine at Nohm for beautifully prepared Japanese food.
 It’s right next door to Water Witch, which has a great neighborhood feel and serves craft cocktails but is not above having Miller Lite on tap.

 Laurel Brasserie & Bar in the Grand America Hotel offers a gorgeous setting and affordable prices for great food.
 Don’t miss the lively scene at Beehive Distilling, which is known for its gin but offers creatively crafted cocktails of all spirits and serves locally crafted beers.
 Actor Ty Burrell, who played the awkward father on ABC’s Modern Family, owns Bar-X, along with Beer Bar next door where chef Viet Pham cooks up house-made bratwursts and Belgian-style fries.
-Don’t miss the lively scene at Hallpass at the Gateway, Utah’s first food hall, and explore the city’s lively brewery scene by downloading the Salt Lake Brewery Pass at www.visitsaltlake.com/things-to-do/tours-experiences/salt-lake-brewery-tour/.
+Don’t miss Woodbine, Salt Lake City’s second food hall which has a cocktail bar, and explore the city’s lively brewery scene by downloading the Salt Lake Brewery Pass at SaltLakeBreweryPass.com.